matt852/netconfig/docs/_build/html/_sources/readme.rst.txt

 License
 -------

 NetConfig is licensed under the GPL v3.0 license.
-You can download a copy of the license :download:`here <license.txt>`
+A copy of the license is provided in the root NetConfig directory, or you can view it online `here <https://www.gnu.org/licenses/gpl-3.0.en.html>`_